 The Australian guidelines recommend that all women or couples planning a family should be given information about for carrier status screening so they can understand their risk.
 It does not mean you need the test — but you can discuss it with your doctor.

 Before you try to fall pregnant, consider talking to your doctor about your family history and whether you might be at risk of carrying a genetic condition.
 They will be able to advise on whether screening is right for you.
 If your doctor thinks you are at risk, they will refer you to a genetic counsellor.
 Even if they do not think you are at risk, you can still have the screening done.

 You can also be screened for carrier status during the first 12 weeks of pregnancy.

 Is carrier status screening right for me?

-Carrier status screening can prevent you from having a baby with a serious health condition that could cause disability or death.
+Carrier status screening may prevent you from having a baby with a serious health condition that could cause disability or death.
 Even though it is very rare for you and your partner to both carry the genes that cause these problems, there are hundreds of diseases that are caused by genetic issues.

-It’s a good idea to talk to your doctor about the pros and cons of carrier status screening.
+It is a good idea to talk to your doctor about the pros and cons of carrier status screening.
 Only you and your partner can decide whether you want to go ahead.

 How can I arrange carrier status screening?

 Carrier screening is usually requested by a doctor, obstetrician, fertility specialist, midwife or genetic counsellor.
 They will fill out a test request form that you take to your local pathology collection centre for the blood test.
 The genetic testing will be done in a specialist laboratory.

 Make sure you tell the person who is ordering the test if you have a family history of a genetic condition, so they can order the most appropriate test.